-Billefjorden claim application
+9 Billefjorden claim application

-The license claim application is an intensive group assessment worth 30% of the AG222 grade, conducted in an intensive 3.5 week period building around the main 4-day AG222 field excursion to the Billefjorden Trough.
-The application follows a strict template, as do authentic license applications, and challenges the students to compile a convincing overview of the petroleum system elements to secure a fictive claim in the field area (Fig. 8).
-Furthermore, an exact drilling location and well prognosis to 1300-1600 m depth must be provided, along with sub-surface correlations and environmental considerations relating to petroleum exploration of this sensitive area.
+The license claim application is an intensive group assessment worth 30% of the AG222 grade, conducted in an intensive 3.5-week period building around the main 4 d AG222 field excursion to the Billefjorden Trough.
+The application follows a strict template, as do authentic license applications, and this challenges the students to compile a convincing overview of the petroleum system elements to secure a fictive claim in the field area (Fig. 8).
+Furthermore, an exact drilling location and well prognosis to 1300-1600 m depth must be provided, along with subsurface correlations and environmental considerations relating to petroleum exploration of this sensitive area.

-This assignment is by far the most authentic of all AG222 tasks, as the only oil discovery in Svalbard was reported from the area, a consequence of coal exploration by the Russian company Trust Arktikugol in the 1990s (Senger et al., 2019).
+This assignment is by far the most authentic of all AG222 tasks, as the only oil discovery in Svalbard was reported from the area, which is a consequence of coal exploration by the Russian company Trust Arktikugol in the 1990s (Senger et al., 2019).
 Indeed, there were concrete plans as late as 2004 to drill a serious petroleum exploration borehole in the area (Senger et al., 2019).
-Obviously, these plans never materialized, but the AG222 students can experience this authenticity, and make full use of their geological understanding to compete between the groups for the best overall license claim application.
+Obviously, these plans never material-